simonteozw/tp/docs/UserGuide.md

 |DATE| **Mon 16:00-17:00** |
 | ADDRESS | COM1-0121|

-<br>1.
-To add, type `L add m/MA1101R t/tutorial d/MON 16:00-17:00 a/COM1-0121` into the command box.
+1. To add, type `L add m/MA1101R t/tutorial d/MON 16:00-17:00 a/COM1-0121` into the command box.
-<br>2.
-Press `Enter` to execute.
+2. Press `Enter` to execute.
-<br>3.
-The Result Display will show the success message and you should see your new lesson in the Upcoming tab as well as the MA1101R module tab.
+3. The Result Display will show the success message and you should see your new lesson in the Upcoming tab as well as the MA1101R module tab.

-(TODO: ADD LESSON OUTCOME)
-_Figure ? - Example outcome of adding a lesson_

 ![AddLessonOutcome](images/UG/AddLessonOutcome.png)
 _Figure 10 - Example outcome of adding a lesson_

-### 5.2.3 Edit
+### 5.2.3 Edit a Lesson <a name="lesson-edit"></a>

 After adding a lesson, you might still want to change its details.
 This is the command to do so.

 Format: `L edit INDEX [m/CODE] [t/TYPE] [d/DATE] [a/ADDRESS]`

-:information_source: Note:
-<br>The parameters `m/CODE`, `t/TYPE`, and `d/DATE` are optional;
+:information_source: Note: the parameters `m/CODE`, `t/TYPE`, and `d/DATE` are optional;
 however, at least one parameter must be provided (i.e. `L edit 1` is not a valid command).

 Example: To change the lesson timing to 5pm-6pm, follow these instructions.